 Beat the eggs in a shallow bowl.
 Add the flour to a dinner plate and stir in the black pepper.

 Set up an assembly line from left to right with the baccalà, the beaten eggs, the flour and a large platter or pan to hold the fish.

 Dip each piece of cod in the eggs, letting the excess drip off.
 Then, place the baccalà in the flour, patting on the flour with the back of a fork.
 Flip the fish and flour the other side.
 Let any excess flour fall off and add the fish to your platter in a single layer.

-Add your avocado oil to a 12-inch frying pan and heat it on medium high.
+Add the avocado oil (or canola) to a 12-inch frying pan and heat it on medium- high.
 When the oil temperature reaches 350 degrees F (test it with an instant thermometer or just wait until it’s starting to ripple), add about half the baccalà to the pan in a single layer.
 (You will need to fry it in two batches.)